symplify/coding-standard/README.md

 Not all violations can be fixed though, so I recommend running the check again and fix the rest manually.

-## PhpStorm Integration

-If you use PhpStorm, code sniffer can check your syntax as you write.
-[How to integrate?](docs/en/integration-to-php-storm.md)

 ## How to be both Lazy and Safe

 ### Composer hook